AssassinsKeeper/software/README.md

 ## Software Development

+* Visual Studio Code - In my opinion, the best editor on the market.
 * Atom - Atom editor from Github
-* Brackets - A good alternative to Atom with more features (imo) out of the box
-* Eclipse - My secondary for Java
 * FileZilla - Not neccessarily a dev tool, just what I use for FTP
-* IntelliJ - Main IDE for Java (community version)
+* IntelliJ - Main IDE for Java
 * Notepad++ - Lightweight YAML editor (that's what I use it for at least)
 * Prepros - Preprocess and minify SCSS, LESS, and Javascript